 Understanding your blood pressure numbers

-According to the American College of Sports Medicine, three out of four people over age 60 have hypertension, and more than 75 million Americans have elevated blood pressure.
+According to the American College of Sports Medicine, more than half of people over the age of 60 have hypertension.
+Certain groups such as African-Americans and women have even higher rates.
 High blood pressure is also referred to as a silent disease, because most people do not experience symptoms until blood pressure readings are quite high, or persist for sustained periods of time.
 Normal blood pressure is a reading below 120/80.
-Pre-hypertension is al systolic (upper) number of 120 to 139 or a diastolic (lower) number of 80 to 89, or both in combination.
-High blood pressure is diagnosed with a reading of 140/90 or higher.
+(Blood pressure guidelines were updated in November 2017.)

 Systolic blood pressure measures the pressure in the arteries when the heart beats (heart muscle contraction).